allen-n/gmail-link-share/README.md

 ## 📝 Known Limitations

-- **Gmail Web Only** - Does not work in Gmail mobile apps or other email clients
+- **Gmail Web Only** - Links work anywhere, but buttons only appear in Gmail web (not mobile apps)
-- **Message-ID Required** - Rare messages without Message-ID headers will fail
-- **DOM Dependency** - Gmail UI changes may break button injection (we use stable selectors)
-- **Chrome/Chromium Only** - Uses Manifest V3 and Chrome Identity API
+- **Recipients Only** - Links only work for people who received the email (To, CC, or BCC)
-- **Read Permission** - Can only create links for messages you have access to
+- **Chrome/Chromium Only** - Currently only available for Chrome-based browsers
+- **Authorization Required** - You need to authorize the extension to access your Gmail

 ## 🗺 Roadmap

 ### High Priority
-- [ ] Keyboard shortcut for copying link (e.g., `Ctrl+Shift+L`)
+- [ ] Keyboard shortcut for copying shareable link (e.g., `Ctrl+Shift+L`)
-- [ ] Better error messages with specific troubleshooting steps
+- [ ] Clearer error messages when links can't be created
-- [ ] Live settings updates without page refresh
+- [ ] Live settings updates without refreshing Gmail

 ### Medium Priority
-- [ ] Batch operations (copy multiple links at once)
+- [ ] Copy multiple links at once
 - [ ] Link format options (Markdown, HTML, plain text)
-- [ ] Hover preview showing Message-ID before copying
+- [ ] Preview links before copying

 ### Low Priority
 - [ ] Dark mode support
-- [ ] Usage statistics dashboard
+- [ ] See how many links you've copied
-- [ ] Alternative link formats (direct message URL, etc.)
+- [ ] Alternative link formats

 See [CLAUDE.md](agents_context/CLAUDE.md) for complete enhancement list.